 Our staff understands that all persons have a right to privacy and will treat all sources and records as privileged.
 In order for our residence life staff to talk with you in detail about a concern regarding your student, usually conduct related, we must first obtain permission from your student in writing.

 Our Resident Assistant Staff is always putting on programs of different themes in each community.
-For a complete list of events and times, please visit your student's Community Page link.
-Our staff also is available in their community and can guide residents to University events on campus through our Knight to Knight Program.
+For a complete list of events and times, please visit your student’s Community Page link.
+Our staff is also available in their community and can guide residents to university events on campus.
+Our Residence Hall Association also puts on several events each semester for residents.
 You can find more about events and programs on campus by visiting the Office of Student Involvement website.

 The rules and regulations of the University and housing facilities are outlined in this guidebook, the Department of Housing and Residence Life agreement, and “The UCF Golden Rule.”
 You are responsible for knowing these rules and adhering to them at all times.
 You are also responsible for asking questions about these policies and guidelines when you do not understand them.